WCAX-TV: Local programming

-WCAX's longest-running local programs (both dating to the founding of the station) are a daily twenty-minute agricultural information program entitled Across the Fence, produced in association with the University of Vermont Extension Service, and a thirty-minute weekly public affairs show called You Can Quote Me.
+WCAX's longest-running local programs (both dating to the founding of the station) are a daily twenty-minute agricultural information program entitled Across the Fence, produced in association with the University of Vermont Extension Service.
+It also airs a thirty-minute weekly public affairs show called You Can Quote Me.

 In September 2006, WCAX-TV introduced its third local program called Late Night Saturday.
 It was produced in conjunction with Champlain College for its Media Arts Department.
 The program was hosted by Tim Kavanagh and aired weekly on Saturday nights.
 It offered local musicians and artists a chance to perform in front of a live studio audience and showcase their work.
 It also featured local celebrities such as Rusty DeWees and national celebrities such as Luis Guzman.
 It ended after three seasons.

+Local sports coverage

+Co-owned WYCI broadcasts New York Mets games syndicated by WPIX, as well as selected Vermont Lake Monsters and Vermont Green FC games.
+As WYCI's over-the-air reach is limited, all sports broadcasts are simulcast on WCAX's "3 News Now" subchannel (virtual channel 3.6) to allow coverage of the entire market.
+WCAX simulcast the 2025 USL League Two Championship Game, which was hosted by Vermont Green FC, on its main channel.